1. Home

 Why does Groupthink occur?

-• Similarity of members: If group members are similar in background, values and experiences, they are more likely to agree with each other and less likely to question the group’s decisions.
+Another cause of groupthink can be a strong leader.
+If a charismatic leader vehemently defends their opinions and decisions, group members may tend to adopt these opinions uncritically.
+The similarity of the group members also plays a role.
+If the members have a similar background, similar values and similar experiences, they are more likely to agree with each other and less likely to question the group’s decisions.

 What are the risks of Groupthink?